 Mill Valley history ride

-On a whim I signed up for a 9am Saturday bike ride around Mill Valley and then actually showed up.
+On a whim I signed up for a 9am guided Historical Society bike ride around Mill Valley, and also actually showed up.

 I was surprised by the number of attendees I knew, including a BOBlister!
 It’s a small world if you know what’s good.